larshnordli/AngularBluemixSeed/README.md

 ## Testing
 Running `grunt test` will run the unit tests with karma, reporting to the console and to test/reports.

+## E2E Testing
+Running `grunt e2e` will run e2e tests against your application running in a real browser, interacting with it as a user would.
+Running this command locally requires you to have the web application running locally, i.e 'grunt serve'.
+Running it on Bluemix, in the Delivery Pipeline Service, will do the tests against your live application.

 ## Build
 Running `grunt build` will create a production version of our application, by: linting, concatenating and minifying our scripts & styles, optimizing images, compiling the output of any preprocessors used, and save it in our dist folder.